 IBM contacted us and asked for an evaluation copy of LabSim.
 They used it for a week and realized we could solve their training challenges.
 Presently, they’re completing the training of their Bulgarian employees, and this is just the first phase of 300 students.

 TestOut’s online learning courseware solves so many problems associated with training.
 One of Fray’s biggest challenges was that she could accommodate just so many students in her classroom at one time.
 Our online courseware enables her to reach “so many more students across the globe,” she said.

 Additionally, there are significant cost savings to using our online LabSim courseware.
 Students don’t need to be physically onsite.
 IBM doesn’t have to fly their students in and put them up in hotels for training.
 “They get to sit at home, in the comfort of their own home, in their own chairs, using their own laptops and take this training,” said Fray.

 TestOut’s mission statement is that, “We make a difference in a person’s life through education using breakthrough technology.”

 IBM is the “gold standard” in enterprise technology.
+(Sort of like how the Warriors are the gold standard for the NBA.)
 They take their corporate training seriously — and knowing that LabSim is helping solve their Bulgaria training needs is a great feeling.
 To me this is TestOut in a nutshell.